 Earned Value Management in Forecasting

-These tools serve as an early warning sign.
+These tools serve as early warning signs for potential overruns.

 Estimate at Completion